desmac96/project-2-house-music-quiz/README.md

 <h4>Visual Design</h4>
 <p>
     The quiz container is styled with a clean and engaging look, using a light color scheme for the background and contrasting elements.
+The "Start Quiz" and "Submit" buttons are styled in black to improve the Lighthouse rating.
 </p>

 <h4>Font and Layout</h4>
 <p>
-    Uses the "Quicksand" font for a modern and readable appearance.
-Clear and intuitive layout to enhance user engagement and ease of use.
+    The main font used in this website is "Quicksand," imported through Google Fonts.
+This font was chosen for its modern and clean appearance, which suits the interactive and engaging nature of the quiz.
+Sans Serif is used as a fallback in case the font is not imported correctly.
 </p>

 <p>